mluyo3414/katacoda-scenarios/2-creating-a-helm-chart/step2.md

 `git clone https://github.com/mluyo3414/hello-kubernetes.git`{{execute}}

-You can see the application in the top folder of the VSCode window on the top right.
-The application code and `Dockerfile` are located under `/src/app`.
+You can see the application in the VSCode window on the top right under `hello-kubernetes`.
+The application code and `Dockerfile` are located under `hello-kubernetes/src/app`.

 There are **four** files that represent the resources needed to deploy the application in Kubernetes.
 They are located under **`hello-kubernetes/deploy/resources`** (**`all-resources.yaml`** is a single file that includes all resources):